ssg-research/laminator/README.md

 bash run_test_SGX.sh <dataset> <attestation_type>
 ```

-Furthermore, the following scripts can be used to run all the datasets, model sizes, architectures, 10 times.
+Furthermore, the following scripts can be used to run all the datasets, attestations, architectures, 10 times.
 ```
 bash run_everything_base.sh
 bash run_everything_sgx.sh